 In planning this year’s fieldwork last spring, I drew up a list of locations that I was keen to visit during the summer months.
 Traveling during the favourable summer weather would allow for some nice photography, more flexibility with extended ferry timetables to the islands and calmer seas which would permit more activity on the water.
 My plans were dealt a blow with the introduction of pandemic restrictions but once travel within your own county was permitted I immediately set about organising a visit to Clare Island.

 Clare Island lies 5.5 kilometres off the coast of County Mayo.
-It is only one hour drive from the National Museum of Ireland – Country at Turlough Park to the ferry departure at Roonagh Pier.
+It is only one hour drive from the National Museum of Ireland – Country Life at Turlough Park to the ferry departure at Roonagh Pier.
 Through the very helpful Clare Island Development Company I had arranged to meet current and past currach fishermen throughout my day on the island.
 The first islander I met was Eddie O’Malley.
 From his house, Eddie had noticed me photographing currachs at the quay and correctly assumed I was the man from the National Museum.
 I recorded fifteen currachs at the quay.
 Of those, four were possibly beyond use and three were racing currachs.

 Eddie kindly drove me west along the island’s southern coast to the small pier at Port an Chuaille.
 A Commission of Inquiry into the State of the Irish Fisheries in 1836 recorded that Port an Chuaille and the surrounding area ‘is one general wild rock, amongst the winding channels of which a few adventurous fishermen find some shelter for small craft’.
 Those fishing from Port and Chuaille today are no less adventurous.
 Eddie’s family were fishermen and he remembers himself that back in the 1960s, 70s and 80s there would have been seven currachs, with two men in each, fishing lobster from Port an Chuaille.
 In between farming and other work, those fishermen would venture out on the ocean three times a day (6.30am, lunchtime and again in the evening) to check their lobster pots.
 With no slipway at Port an Chuaille at that time, fishermen had to row their currachs back in on the tide.